thecredibleway/thecredibleway-com/docs/faq/questions/arent-all-religions-paths-to-the-same-god.md

 ## The Final Judgment - Accountability for All

 Christianity teaches that every person will face God's judgment one day.
-Regardless of religious background or beliefs, all people will be held accountable for their actions, thoughts, and motivations.
-The Bible says in [Hebrews 9:27](https://www.biblegateway.com/passage/?search=heb%209%3A27&version=NKJV) *"It is appointed for man to die once, and after that comes judgment"*.
-This means that, regardless of whether someone follows Christianity, Islam, Hinduism, or any other religious tradition, they will ultimately stand before God and be judged based on their relationship to Him.
+Regardless of religious background or beliefs, all people will be held accountable for their actions, thoughts and motivations.
+The Bible says in [Hebrews 9:27](https://www.biblegateway.com/passage/?search=heb%209%3A27&version=NKJV) *"It is appointed for man to die once and after that comes judgment"*.
+This means that, regardless of whether someone follows Christianity, Islam, Hinduism or any other religious tradition, they will ultimately stand before God and be judged based on their relationship to Him.

 Christianity's view of judgment is not arbitrary; it is rooted in the holiness and justice of God.
 While other